jkdelauney/podfeedfilter/README.md

 pytest -q
 ```

-This will run 127 tests covering various aspects of the feed filtering functionality.
+This will run 150+ tests covering various aspects of the feed filtering functionality, including robust author handling.

 ### Test Coverage